A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Basic setting

 The last two terms in \eqref{eqn:energy-G_h} are of Eulerian type.
-The second one is the \emph{exchange energy}, while the third one is the \emph{magnetostatic energy}.
-This last term involves the function $\Psi_{\boldsymbol{m}}\colon \R^3 \to \R^3$, called \emph{stray field}, which is a weak solution of the \emph{magnetostatic Maxwell equations}:
+The second one is the {exchange energy}, while the third one is the {magnetostatic energy}.
+This last term involves the stray-field potential $\psi_{\boldsymbol{m}}\colon \R^3 \to \R^3$ which is a weak solution of the {magnetostatic Maxwell equation}: